google/lovefield/docs/spec/03_life_of_db.md

 tx2.exec([query7, query8]);
 ```

-The `exec()` function of transaction also returns a promise, just like othe
+The `exec()` function of transaction also returns a promise, just like other
-r queries.
+queries.
 The difference is that the transaction guarantees all queries flush
 to persistent store atomically.
 If a transaction is created for `select()`
 queries, the `select()` queries will be carried out from the same snapshot.